blinksh/blink/README.md

 scp and sftp are implemented through curl, by rewriting the arguments to follow the curl syntax.
 Pro: lighter implementation, smaller memory cost, less likely to have function name collisions.
 Con: some switches might not have exactly the same meaning.

-If you are really interested, you can add two other packages: python2 (https://github.com/holzschu/python_ios) and TeX (https://github.com/holzschu/lib-tex).
-These are bigger packages, but also provide more fonctionalities.
-In both cases, the packages only provide the equivalent of the binaries (python, pdftex, luatex...)
+Two packages were too big to include in this project, but are available separately: python2 (https://github.com/holzschu/python_ios) and TeX (https://github.com/holzschu/lib-tex).
+Note that the packages only provide the equivalent of the binaries (python, pdftex, luatex...)
 You will have to transfer the associated directories (/usr/local/texlive or /usr/lib/python2.7) yourself, and place them in the Library folder of the Blink application (these are huge directories).

 Note: all frameworks (except curl) are dynamic frameworks, to reduce the Application memory footprint.
-If you don't have an Apple Developer ID, it may complicate your signing process.
-If that is the case, use the ..._static.xcodeproj versions in each subdirectory.

 # Obtaining Blink
 Blink is available now on the [AppStore](http://itunes.apple.com/app/id1156707581).
 Check it out!